International Foundation Year - LawStudy level: International Pathways Programme

 This module has the CILEx Level 3 Unit 2: Contract Law embedded.

-Criminal Law and Practice (choose 3 out of 4 modules)
+Criminal Law and Practice (Study 3 out of 4 subject modules*)

 The Criminal Law and Practice module encompasses both criminal theory and criminal process.